Learn how to use Engagement Cloud for Salesforce.

 Any Email Address Books that are associated with your campaign are displayed in the table.

-How do I synchronise an Email Address Book to Marketing Automation Application?
+How do I synchronise an Email Address Book to Engagement Cloud Application?

 - From the Email Address Book tab, select the address books you wish to synchronise by selecting them and click Synchronise Address Books.
 Click Close when the pop-up message appears.